the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 5.1 Urgent Situations: Acting Unilaterally

 If the incident involves physical danger or involves a threat to anyone's safety (such as threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
-This can include contacting law enforcement (or other local personnel) and speaking on behalf of the Turing Way team.
+This can include contacting law enforcement (or other local personnel) and speaking on behalf of *The Turing Way* team.

 If the act is ongoing, any community member may act immediately, before reaching a consensus, to diffuse the situation.
 In ongoing situations, any member may at their discretion employ any of the tools available in this enforcement manual, including bans and blocks online, or removal from a physical space.